Pound to strengthen unless Bank of England objects

 Euro zone debt concerns have not been the only reason that investors have been buying sterling.
 The balance of economic data in recent months has been stronger in the UK than in the euro zone.

-Most recently, Britain's biggest department store chain John Lewis JLP.UL (BB90_p.L) said it had enjoyed a "stunning" week in the seven days to Easter Saturday.
+Most recently, Britain's biggest department store chain John Lewis said it had enjoyed a "stunning" week in the seven days to Easter Saturday.

 But analysts say the pound's strong gains pose a risk to exports and the government's aim to rebalance the economy.